 Designed for use in speech applications, including sound reinforcement, broadcasting and audio recording.

 Complete product documentation, technical support materials, software and firmware, and other tools and resources for all Shure products, in one place.Sign In

 - If you have installed Shure Designer, you need to update to Designer v4.3 or higher before installing Microflex Wireless Software.

 - Simultaneous runtime operation of Microflex Wireless Software with Shure Wireless Workbench is not supported, but both may be installed on the same computer.

 - If the desired NIC is not selectable during the software installation, or does not show up in runtime in the Settings of Microflex Wireless Software, ensure the interface is enabled and is active (i.e. Ethernet cable plugged in & has activity LED’s)

 - Update any MXW devices which are below the minimum supported firmware 8.0.3 by using the Shure Update Utility (SUU) found here.
+Please note – should the firmware version used be older than 5.2.2, it is advised to upgrade to version 5.2.2 first before updating to any subsequent more recent releases.
 Close the SUU when complete.

 Notable workflow differences from MXW legacy Flash User Interface

 - Prior to setup, a passphrase is required to initialize the device(s) (MXWAPT, MXWANI).
 The passphrase will be applied to all discovered devices which need initialization.
 This passphrase must be entered to access the devices.
 As in the Flash UI, all MXWAPTs in a configuration share a passphrase but each MXWANI’s passphrase is independent.

 - CHANGED: MXWNCS networked chargers now also require authentication, so users need to log in to change device properties